ramigs/ramigs/README.md

 I'm a software engineer with 10+ years experience, currently focusing on JavaScript, Docker, and DevOps.

-I'm also technical writer.
+I'm also a technical writer.
 Check out some of my latest articles:

 * [Load testing with Artillery](https://ramigs.dev/blog/load-testing-artillery/)
 * [Automating database backups](https://ramigs.dev/blog/automating-database-backups/)